gabechutuape/shortest-path-flight/DEVELOPMENT.md

 Made some new test cases.
 Wanted to test out the PopulateRouteMap.
 Made a simple test case that reads and makes a simple edge that takes and reads the input from a file and uses the same logic that the normal code would.
 Took a bit of bugfixing.
 Still not sure why it only works if 2+ lines are present.
 Similar to the above approach, I used a copy of the code of the function and not the real function itself.
 It seemed to work for our purpose.

+### Progress 12/11 (dimitar3)
+Implemented the output of the information to the user, as well as input validation.
+Created all the necessary functions in main.cpp to get the project to run.
+Fixed some bugs in assembler.cpp.
+Added error enum in assembler to help with error outputs in command line.